gytterberg/technical-interview-prep/algorithms/2-big-o/2-dictionary-word-finder.md

 # Binary search

-- If your candidate quickly comes up with the naive solution, push them to come up with other approaches
-- ...before they start implementing the naive approach
+- If your candidate quickly comes up with the naive solution, push them to come up with other approaches before they start implementing the naive approach
-- If they don't come up with binary search, suggest it
+- If they don't come up with the binary search approach, suggest it.
+If they are not as comfortable with binary search feel free to allow them to code the brute force first.

 ---